papadanku/papadanku.github.io/doc/blog/made/bilateral.rst

 Using Adaptive Weights
 ----------------------

 Adaptive bilateral upsampling improves the process by dynamically adjusting the filter's sensitivity based on local image characteristics.
-Instead of using global constants for the range and spatial variances, the algorithm calculates local variances within the filtering window.
+Instead of using global constants for the range variance, the algorithm calculates local variances within the filtering window.

 In regions with low variance (homogeneous areas), the filter allows a wider range of pixels to contribute, enhancing smoothing.
 In regions with high variance (edges), the filter becomes more restrictive.
 This adaptive behavior minimizes artifacts and ensures that the filter's strength is proportional to the local content's complexity.